 |bulldog puppy with Fresh Patch|

 5) Go out to potty area with your dog.
 Every.
 Single.
 Time.

 Far too many times this is where the potty training fails, completely.
-This is the make or break rule right here (especially with puppies under 5 months!)
-You must, must, must go out with your dog to be able to witness and praise when your dog goes where appropriate.
+This is the make or break rule right here!
+You must go out with your dog to be able to witness and praise when your dog goes potty.
 This is the key to teaching your dog where to go appropriately.
 Watch, wait, then praise.
-You can give a little treat after they have completed the "job" but you can also just use verbal praise for this.

 6) Supervise like a helicopter mom (or dad!)

 For adult dogs that need to learn to potty in an appropriate location, take them to the designated potty location every 30-60 minutes for the first few weeks of being in your home.
 Gradually increase the time between potty breaks as they become more accustomed to it and/or show reliability.
-Crate when not able to be supervised.
-Follow the rules for a puppy with dogs as well -- Take dog out upon waking from any amount of sleep, before leaving the house and before going to bed (even naptime).
+Crate when unable to be supervised.
+Follow the rules for a puppy with adult dogs as well -- Take dog out upon waking from any type of sleep, before leaving the house and before going to bed (even naptime).

 7) Be consistent.

 Every single person that interacts with your dog must be consistent with the potty habits you've started.
-If someone cannot supervise a young puppy or maintain the routine you've put into place then be sure the puppy or dog is crated so that no accidents or setbacks can occur.
+If someone cannot supervise a young puppy or maintain the routine you've put into place then be sure the puppy or dog is crated so that no accidents or setbacks can occur in their care.